The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 This issue occurs due to a known issue with VSS application snapshots and ESXi/ESX 4.1 and later.

-To work around this issue, disable VSS application-based snapshots and revert back to file system quiesced snapshots.
+To work around this issue, disable VSS application-based snapshots to revert to file system quiesced snapshots.

-- Some issues related to Windows 2008 R2 VSS application-based snapshot backups in vSphere Data Protection (VDP) have been resolved in VDP 5.1.10.
+- Some issues related to Windows 2008 R2 VSS application-based snapshot backups in vSphere Data Protection (VDP) are resolved in VDP 5.1.10.
 For more information, see the vSphere Data Protection 5.1.10 Release Notes.

-- For related information, see Troubleshooting Volume Shadow Copy (VSS) quiesce related issues (1007696) and Disabling specific VSS writers with VMware Tools (1031200).
+- For more information, see Troubleshooting Volume Shadow Copy (VSS) quiesce related issues (1007696) and Disabling specific VSS writers with VMware Tools (1031200).